In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

 Breakfast is offered at an extra cost.
 I do recommend you to check the nearby cafes as you will find better deals.
 The hotel is in walking distance to shops, restaurants, cafes.
 The train station is also nearby.

 Valencia Flats San Martin

-If you are traveling in a group of people, a covinient way to stay in Valencia will be in an appartment.
-Valencia Flats San Martin has a great location and offers comfort.
+If you are traveling in a group of people, a covenient way to stay in Valencia will be in an appartment.
+Valencia Flats San Martin has a great location and offers great comfort.

 Wraping it up: Things to do in Valencia

 There are many things to see in Valencia, and fun parties to experience.
 Are you ready to join Tomatina or las Fallas?
 Or would you prefer to walk around Malvarossa beach and just take your time to enjoy and taste the Spanish culture?

 You can do both on this Spanish city, you just need to check the party dates in order to join/ avoid them.
 Here you have approximate dates, but please check them to be 100% sure.